-At 01.16 hours the last message from the aircraft reported they were attacking a U-boat 95 miles north of Cape Penas, Spain.
-A search later found two oil slicks in the area, one larger than the other, about five miles apart.
+At 01.16 hrs the last message from the aircraft reported they were attacking a U-boat 95 miles (153 km) north of Cape Penas, Spain.
+A search later found two oil slicks in the area, one larger than the other, about five miles (8.5 km) apart.
 The aircraft's attack on the outbound U-508 apparently resulted in their mutual destruction, leaving no survivors.
-Casualties were 57 from the U-boat and 10 from the plane.
+Losses were 57 from the U-boat, ten from the plane.
 (Sources: Franks/Zimmerman)

 2 recorded attacks on this boat.

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-508 did not suffer any casualties (we know of) until the time of her loss.